Self-employment tax (SE tax) is a social security and Medicare tax primarily for individuals who work for themselves. It is

 is included in the self-employment earnings of the spouse carrying on the trade or business.

-would not have been made but for your conduct of your farm business.
+the payment would not have been made but for your conduct of your farm business.

 Gain or loss.

 A gain or loss from the disposition of property that is neither stock in trade nor held primarily for sale to customers